 Please tell me the difference between ''lap joint'' and ''box joint'' pliers?- Kerri

 The joint on a pair of pliers refers to the area where the two jaws of the pliers and the handles come together and how this joint was constructed.
 Lap joint is when two different layers are brought together in an overlap and then secured in this arrangement.
 For joints which require movement, like pliers, this joint is secured in a way that allows it to pivot.
 This type of joint will be found in a manufacturer's economy line of hand tools.

-- Sandra Lupo, Metalsmith, Jewelry Instructor and SWAROVSKI ELEMENTS Ambassador
+- Sandra Lupo, Metalsmith, Jewelry Instructor and Swarovski crystal Ambassador